ghostdevv/rollup-obfuscator/README.md

 ```

 # Config

-All config options can be found [here](https://www.npmjs.com/package/javascript-obfuscator) and are passed into the obfuscator plugin like this
+All config options can be found [here](https://www.npmjs.com/package/javascript-obfuscator) and are passed into the obfuscator plugin like this:

 ```js
 obfuscator({
     // options
 })
 ```

+You can also pass in the following additional options:

+- `include` - A [FilterPattern](https://github.com/rollup/plugins/blob/master/packages/pluginutils/types/index.d.ts#L23) of files to include.
+By default only allows js files

+- `exclude` - A [FilterPattern](https://github.com/rollup/plugins/blob/master/packages/pluginutils/types/index.d.ts#L23) of files to exclude.

 # Support